Artificial Reef Pre-deployment Survey

 Jacksonville, Fl 32256

-TISIRI identified and survived an area of seafloor within the boundaries of the Floyds Folly area (Permitted Area SAJ-2007-261) on 6-27-2011.
+TISIRI identified and surveyed an area of seafloor within the boundaries of the Floyds Folly area (Permitted Area SAJ-2007-261) on 7-8-2013.
+The Floyds Folly area may also be referred to as “FF” in the remainder of this document.
 Results of the survey efforts suggest the area is adequate to place the anticipated concrete artificial reef materials.
-Divers that participated in dive survey and data collection efforts included Joe Kistel, Ed Kalakauskis, Nate Tucie, Jim Davis, Daniel Hughes, and Denise Hughes.
+Divers that participated in dive survey and data collection efforts included Joe Kistel, Ed Kalakauskis, Nate Tucei, and Dane Shields.

 A location within the FF permitted area was to be identified and surveyed to determine its adequacy to accept concrete artificial reef material.
 The site selected and surveyed is referenced in the graphic below.